10 high-on-style sneakers for men to elevate their fashion quotient

 - Always consider your budget before buying a sneaker.
 The price range of shoes is way too wide, ranging from affordable ones to extremely expensive ones.
 Hence, it is better to figure out how much you want to spend on a pair, especially if you’re a beginner.

 - It is also essential to consider the occasion (or activity) you want to buy a pair for.
 Are you looking for running shoes or gym sneakers?
-Do you want a pair that can elevate your everyday casual wear or are you looking for a rather dressy and classy sneaker, like the Nike Air Force 1 ’07 (Buy for SGD 130 on Nike), that can also be paired with formal wear?
+Do you want a pair that can elevate your everyday casual wear or are you looking for a rather dressy and classy sneaker, like the Nike Air Force 1 ’07 (Buy for HKD 1,163 on Farfetch), that can also be paired with formal wear?

 - Never compromise on quality or comfort.
 There’s no point in investing in sneakers that only look good but are not comfortable and durable.

 - A lot of sneakers, especially the ones meant for sports and athletics are designed with distinctive technologies to aid you in your game.
 If you’re looking for a sneaker for such purposes, pay attention to those technologies and pick one accordingly.
-For instance, the Skechers GO WALK Hyper Burst (Buy for SGD 162 on Shopee) are walking shoes designed with relevant features like a sock-like snug fit, forefoot grooves, flexible design for traction and grip, among others.
+For instance, the Skechers GO WALK Hyper Burst (Buy for HKD 762 on Nordstrom) are walking shoes designed with relevant features like a sock-like snug fit, forefoot grooves, flexible design for traction and grip, among others.

 - It is also important to know about the various sneaker brands in the market, their ratings and their reviews.